-Generally the Maryland Motor Vehicle Administration may not issue a learner’s permit to anyone who has not reached 15 years and 9 months; a provisional license to anyone who has not reached 16 years and 6 months; or a license to anyone who has not reached 18 years old.
+Generally the Maryland Motor Vehicle Administration can only issue a learner’s permit to anyone who has reached 15 years and 9 months; issue a provisional license to anyone who has reached 16 years and 6 months; and issue a license to anyone who has reached 18 years old.

 Read the Law: MD Code Transportation §16-103

 Learner's Permit and Provisional License (for teens under 18 only)

 Before age 18 you can, with parent’s or guardian’s permission, obtain a learner’s permit or provisional license.
 In addition, Maryland has a graduated driver licensing program.
 This means that if you are under age 18, you must go through several phases with varying restrictions before obtaining the same driving license as an adult.

 For more on the Maryland’s graduated licensing system for new drivers, called “Rookie Driver”, visit the Maryland MVA’s Provisional to Regular License webpage at http://www.mva.maryland.gov/rookie-driver-licensing/.

 You can also view safety resources, including videos and fast facts, at these sites: